smartdevicelink/sdl_evolution/proposals/NNNN-Updating-DOP-value-range-for-GPS-notification.md

 ## Alternatives considered

-* Instead of increasing the maxvalue range, the maxvalue can be removed all together
+* Instead of increasing the maxvalue range, the maxvalue can be removed altogether
   *	Not sure if SDL/Proxy would need this value set.
 * To NOT send DOP values from Sensor when Dead Reckoning is being used
   * Data is directly sourced from sensor, so there is no business logic applied to it beforehand.